javalib-team/sawja/doc/tutorial/sawja_tutorial.md

   in ()
 ~~~~~

-Note: The tutorial implementation supplied with *Sawja* sources show how
-to insert HTML code to display the information on the variable
-liveness.

-Now we have filled the file **dvad.ml** from bottom to up, we could
-create our executable with the following compilation line:
+Now we have created the file **dvad.ml**: we can create our executable with the
+following command:

 ~~~~~
 ocamlfind ocamlopt -package sawja -linkpkg -o dvad dvad.ml
 ~~~~~

-Then we could copy our executable **dvad** in the folder of
+Finally we can copy our executable **dvad** in the folder of executables as
-executables as described on the [Sawja Eclipse Plugin
+described on the [Sawja Eclipse Plugin
 page](http://javalib.gforge.inria.fr/eclipse.html).

-The source file of the tutorial **dvad-plugin.ml** is supplied with
+The implementation of this tutorial is supplied with the *Sawja* library
-*Sawja* (version > 1.2) sources in *src/dataflow_analyses*.
+(version > 1.2) as the file **dvad-plugin.ml** in *src/dataflow_analyses*.
+It
+also demonstrates how to insert HTML code to display the information on the
+variable liveness.